agiliq/responsive-images/README.md

     <img src="{% static_responsive 'img/logo.png' %}" />

-Modify your nginx configuration(or related) as per the provided nginx.conf file.
+Modify your nginx configuration(or related) as below:

+    Please do a permanent redirect to all the files ending with "___asnf874wthwengsfduy".

+This can be done via nginx as follows:

+    rewrite (___asnf874wthwengsfduy)$ /adapt-image?$request_uri? permanent;

 Installations